nodejs/node/doc/api/util.md

 * `%O` - `Object`.
 A string representation of an object with generic JavaScript object formatting.
 Similar to `util.inspect()` without options.
 This will show the full object not including non-enumerable properties and proxies.
+* `%c` - `CSS`.
+This specifier is currently ignored, and will skip any CSS passed in.
 * `%%` - single percent sign (`'%'`).
 This does not consume an argument.
 * Returns: {string} The formatted string